Beffyman/AspNetCore.Client/README.md

   - Use ValueTask`<T>` instead of Task`<T>`
 - ClientNamespace
   - Namespace to be used for the Clients.cs
-- BlazorClients
-  - Reevaluating use, may be removed in favor of service configure
-  - Whether or not the generate the clients so they are compatible with Blazor views
-  - Differences include
-    - Newtonsoft.Json.JsonConvert.DeserializeObject => JsonUtil.Deserialize
-    - Default namespaces are different.
-    - Requires a reference to [Microsoft.AspNetCore.Blazor](https://www.nuget.org/packages/Microsoft.AspNetCore.Blazor/) inside the client project
 - AllowedNamespaces
   - Separated by Colons
   - Namespaces allowed to be pulled from Controllers that the generator is pulling the data from.